Table Of Contents

 An ad agency copywriter begins his career as a trainee copywriter.
 He is inducted into the creative department and works under a creative director who helps him hone his skills.

-As he grows inexperienced, he works across a wide range of brands with an agency’s advertising contract.
+To be an amazing advertising copywriter, one has to grow with experience.
+He works across a wide range of brands with an agency’s advertising contract.
 So, he gets a lot of opportunities to write creatively across a wide range of formats.
 According to Payscale, a senior copywriter earns around INR 6,00,000 per annum on average in India, while the salary of a creative director can go upwards of INR 12,00,000 per annum.

 3. Freelance copywriters